 Temporal progression (duration of exposure, time of exposure, latent period, current trend of symptoms, and prognosis)

 Differential diagnosis and concurrent exposures or conditions

 Possible interactions among concurrent exposures or conditions

-Initial management of MCW casualties aims to
+Initial management of mass-casualty weapon (MCW) casualties aims to

 A useful aid to memory uses the ABCDDs: Airway, Breathing, Circulation, Immediate Decontamination, and Drugs.
 However, these steps are done as nearly simultaneously as possible rather than following a strict order.
 For example, bronchospasm in patients exposed to nerve agents may be so severe that patients cannot be ventilated (B) until atropine is given (D), and drugs may be ineffective as long as chemical agents remain in contact with the patient.
 As these steps are taken, responders to NBC emergencies, particularly chemical ones, must be careful to protect themselves from exposure (from the environment and directly from casualties) before administering care.